reubwn/bayestraits-wrapper/README.md

 ## Utilities
 ### orthogroups2fasta.pl

 Convert Orthgroups.txt file, e.g., from OrthoFinder, to fasta format required above.
-Run `orthogroups2fasta.pl -h` to see help.
+Run `orthogroups_to_binary_fasta.pl -h` to see help.

 ### add_taxa_translate_to_nexus.pl

 BayesTraits requires a nexus tree with a 'translate' block instead of taxa names in the newick string itself (see the BT manual, and see the example trees that ship with the BT program).
 The utility script `add_taxa_translate_to_nexus.pl` will insert a translate block to a tree file.
 Run `add_taxa_translate_to_nexus.pl -h` to see options.

+### get_significant_seqs_from_LR.pl

+Takes the table file result of `bayesTraitsWrapper_ML.pl` and a user-input LRStat threshold and will returns representative sequences in fasta format for each site that shows an LR > LRStat threshold.
+Currently picks simply the **longest sequence** from any significantly associated OG as the representative.
+Run without commands to see help.

 ## References